kwierman/fnal-artdaq/doc/DesignNotes.rst

 A 'Fragment' contains a vector of data words.

 A 'FramentHandle' provides unique ownership of a Fragment.
-FragmentPtrs can't be copyied, but can be moved.
+FragmentPtrs can't be copied, but can be moved.

 A 'data word' is an unsigned integer of a size determined to be natural for the problem being solved; this will usually be the natural size of an integer on the DAQ platform.
+Currently, this is a 64-bit unsigned integer.

 Flow
 ----